Lisa Tobias, St. Peter Prince of the Apostle School, San Antonio, TX

 AP Calculus AB – Teachers New to AP

 Deborah Costello has been teaching AP Calculus for more than 25 years, has been an AP reader for 9 years, and an AP consultant for 15 years.
 She currently serves as the Mathematics Department Chair at Trinity Preparatory School in Winter Park, Florida.
 She has done presentations on calculus, calculators, and technology at FETC, FCIS, and the AP National Convention.
 In addition to mathematics, she has also taught Forensic Science, AP Psychology, and a course in Leadership and Service.
 Deb enjoys snorkeling and photography.

-Course Description: Workshop participants will discuss all aspects of the AP Calculus AB curriculum.
-Specific focus is placed various methods of content presentation and sequencing, student and textbook selection, and teaching strategies.
-Participants will develop a curriculum outline, practice problems from all sections of the AB curriculum, and gain insight into the design and grading of the AP Calculus AB Exam by practicing evaluation of the Free-Response Exam.
-A thorough review of this year’s exam questions will be included and the new curriculum framework will be discussed extensively.
-Participants should bring a graphing calculator to the session, as the uses of the calculator will be included daily.
+Course Description: Workshop participants will discuss various methods of content presentation and sequencing, student and textbook selection, and teaching strategies.
+During the week we will develop a curriculum outline focused on elements of the redesign, practice problems from all sections of the AB curriculum, gain insight into the design and grading of the AP Calculus AB Exam by practicing evaluation of the Free-Response Exam, and evaluate and structure the teaching of the AP syllabus to reflect the usage of the graphing calculator.

 What to Bring: Participants should bring a graphing calculator and a laptop to the session.

 Penny Smeltzer, Austin Peace Academy, Austin, TX